oVirt/ovirt-site/source/vdsm/datatypes.html.md

                                                                                                        'boot'           # The desired boot device.
 String: 'a', 'c', 'd', 'n'
                                                                                                        'vmType'         # The type of VM to create.
 String: 'kvm'
                                                                                                        'floppy'         # Set the floppy disk volume.
 DriveSpec_t
+                                                                                                       'volatileFloppy' # The floppy is temporary and should be ejected and deleted on shutdown or reboot.
                                                                                                        'cdrom'          # Set the cdrom volume.
 DriveSpec_t
                                                                                                        'sysprepInf'     # Create a sysprep floppy from an inf file for automatic Windows installation.
 Binary data.
                                                                                                        'nicModel'       # A comma-separated list of nic models to use, one per desired network device.